zheli/zheli.github.io/_posts/2019-04-19-3-tips-on-working-safely-in-console.md

 ---
 layout: post
-title:  "3 Tips on working securely and safely with operation"
+title:  "3 Tips on working securely and safely with Kubernetes and operations"
 date: 2019-04-19 21:10:23 +0200
 categories:
   - Tips